dimashidayat99/Recomposing_Classical_Music_With_GAI/model/gan/README.md

 6. Stream Balancing: Both streams went through the stream balancing process where both stream's lengths were adjusted to make sure both lengths are similar (or almost similar).

 7. Music Score Construction: The balanced streams were submitted to the music score.
-The music score was used to generate the music in the form of music audio and music sheets.
+The music score was used to generate the music in the form of music audio and music sheet.

 ### Music Generated
 The generated music by GAN model can be found in `music_generated` [directory](https://github.com/dimashidayat99/Recomposing_Classical_Music_With_GAI/tree/main/model/gan/music_generated).
 The music sheet can be seen at `music_generated\sheet` [directory](https://github.com/dimashidayat99/Recomposing_Classical_Music_With_GAI/tree/main/model/gan/music_generated/sheet) and music audio can be found at `music_generated\audio` [directory](https://github.com/dimashidayat99/Recomposing_Classical_Music_With_GAI/tree/main/model/gan/music_generated/audio).